designworksdev/style-guide/README.md

 ### JavaScript

-All JavaScript should pass `jslint` (http://jslint.com/).
-The additional options used are:

-* Assume a browser
-* 80 maximum line length
-* 4 space indentation
-* `nomen` - Allow dangling `_` characters
-* Allow TODO comments
-* Allow unused function parameters
-* Allow multiple `var` statements

-See the included jslintrc file for use with the command line `jslint` tool.
+All JavaScript should pass our custom `jscs` and `jshint` checks.
+See `git pre-commit hook` for how to install these checks.

 ### CSS